richdevelopments/corporate-dashboard/README.md

 ## Features Left to Implement

+1. Used DC.js and Crossfilter to make charts even more interactive.
-1. Add more areas of a company to display the data of
+2. Add more areas of a company to display the data of.

-2. Add more interesting graphs
+3. Add more interesting graphs

 # Data